A Broad and Balanced Curriculum

 At Headlands School, we are passionate about the importance of providing all students with a broad, balanced and challenging curriculum offer that enables them to study not only the more traditional subjects of Maths, English, Science, History and Geography, but also gives all students the option to study a modern foreign language and Computer Science, as well as the more creative subjects such as Technology, Art and Design, Music and Drama which over recent years, have found themselves squeezed out of some school curriculums.

-In addition, every student in Key Stage 3 and Key Stage 4 at Headlands School has core PE, an opportunity to engage in some physical exercise which has consistently been shown to benefit both a student’s physical and emotional wellbeing.
+In addition, every student in Key Stage 3 and Key Stage 4 at Headlands School has core PE, an opportunity to engage in some physical exercise which has consistently been shown to benefit both a student’s physical wellbeing as well as their emotional wellbeing.

 At Headlands School, we believe passionately in a curriculum that caters for the needs, aptitudes and interests of all our students; a curriculum that is as diverse, individual and inspiring as each of them.

 Our fundamental aim is to provide a curriculum that will ensure that when a student leaves us at the end of KS4 or KS5, they do so in the knowledge that they have been equipped with the necessary skills to enable them to experience success, fulfil their potential and ultimately realise both their hopes and aspirations.

 The School Day

 Every day, we have five periods of 60-minute lessons making 25 periods in the week.